twellspring/twellspring.github.io/_posts/2017-01-27-aws-whats-in-a-name.md

 ---
 layout: post
 title: "Can SaltStack do AWS, what's in a name"
 teaser: "Two days of aws-formuala being live and I found it was broken.
 Because of names.
 More precisely the collision of of names in different VPCs.
 Aren't VPCs completely independent?
-Well yes, except for names it appears."
+Well yes, except for names it appears.
+The normal methodology for a salt state is to check if something needs to be updated and then update it if it does.
+It appears that this methodology is breaking down in the AWS state/module.
+I think this is partly due to how AWS is structured and part to difficulties with the boto module."
 tags: devops, saltstack, aws
 header:
     image_fullwidth: "mountains.jpg"